simonlindgren/gitguide/README.md

 If you don't have a GitHub account, go create one.
 Otherwise, log in to your existing account and do this:

-    >Paste your ssh public key into your github account settings.
-    >Go to your github account Settings
+- Go to your github account *Settings*
-    >Click “SSH and GPG Keys” on the left.
+- Click “SSH and GPG Keys” on the left
-    >Click “New SSH Key” on the right.
+- Click “New SSH Key” on the right
-    >Add a title (like “My laptop”) and paste the public key into the big text box.
+- Add a title (like “My laptop”) and paste the public key into the big text box
-    >Add the key.
+- Add the key

 Back in Terminal, test the key: